 On November 30, 1992, the federal Health Care Financing Administration (HCFA), now the Centers for Medicare and Medicaid Services (CMS), published final rules to implement Preadmission Screening and Annual Resident Review (PASRR) requirements for all current and prospective nursing facility residents.
 The regulations are published at 42 CFR Parts 405, 431, 433, and 483.

 PASRR requirements apply only to Medicaid-certified nursing facilities, and do not apply to Medicare-only skilled nursing facilities (SNFs), intermediate care facilities for individuals with intellectual disabilities (ICFs/IID), or community-based residential facilities (CBRFs).

 Purposes of PASRR

-- Evaluate individuals seeking admission to nursing facilities and current nursing facility residents to determine if they have a serious mental illness or a developmental disability.
+- Evaluate individuals seeking admission to nursing facilities and current nursing facility residents to determine if they have a serious mental illness or a intellectual disability.

 - Identify the individual’s strengths and needs.

-- Determine if the individual needs specialized psychiatric rehabilitation services to address his/her mental illness issues or specialized services to address his/her mental illness or developmental disability issues.
+- Determine if the individual needs specialized psychiatric rehabilitation services to address his/her mental illness issues or specialized services to address his/her mental illness or intellectual disability issues.